wleddy/shotglass2/docs/passenger_setup.md

 A2 Hosting uses this `passenger` system to run python apps on their system.
 Use the following steps to install your app.

 1. In the terminal, `git clone` the new app as the directory you want to use.
-2. cd into the new directory and `git clone https://github.com/wleddy/takeabeltof.git`
-2. cd into the new directory and `git clone https://github.com/wleddy/users.git`
+2. cd into the new directory and `git clone https://github.com/wleddy/shotglass2.git`
 3. run `. setup_env` to create the instance directory.
 It will not actually create a virtualenv.
-4. Go to the "Setup Python App" cpanel and create a new app.
+4. Go to the "Setup Python App" cpanel and create a new app (if needed.
+See Manual Configuration below).
     * set the "App Directory" to the directory you just cloned.
     * set the "App URI" to the URI visitors will use to access the site.
     * Click "Setup" to create your virtualenv.
 The path to the new is displayed there.